JaiberS/holbertonschool-zero_day/0x01-emacs/README.md

-What is the command to cut an entire line?
+What is the command to search forward?